 KAYAK TRIPS—Kayaking trips are taken in the shelter and safety of the coastal rivers and bays.
 Sea kayaks are a fast and efficient way to travel on the water in Maine; they offer a different experience than your traditional canoe.
 Our kayak trip typically is an overnight trip that camps either at a Chop Point property about 11 miles North of us on the river or at campsites on our property.

-Returning Summer 2022 SAILING TRIPS—Many feel that the only way to experience Maine is from the water by boat.
+Possibly returning Summer 2022 SAILING TRIPS— (we are currently working on seeing if there are dates available for this summer) Many feel that the only way to experience Maine is from the water by boat.
 The Schooner J&E Riggin, an 89-ft sailboat, offers the perfect opportunity for our campers to get that experience.
 Each summer we take one overnight trip aboard the Riggin.
 There are many islands and harbors to see during these trips.
 The boat is a beautiful sailing vessel and National Historic Landmark.
+(Price to be determined it was $125 in the past)

-Returning Summer 2022 BOSTON—Tour the Birthplace of the American Revolution.
+Possibly returning Summer 2022 BOSTON—Tour the Birthplace of the American Revolution.
 We take a two-day trip to historic Boston.
 The trip may include: following parts of the Freedom Trail, touring historic buildings/museums/monuments, eating in the famous North End and shopping.
 This trip is geared for the more metropolitan camper.
 Never fear, there will still be some camping out in the back yard of a staff member.
+Cost $150